TimHanewich/diagnosing-ens160/src/pico/readme.md

         - Example error: https://i.imgur.com/882fhGz.png
         - Example error: https://i.imgur.com/caZDYkT.png
     - In another test that I ran **immediately** after powering-on the pico, it worked as well.
 The readings were high initially, but values were coming in sure enough.
+- [test3](./test3/) - Same as test1 (direct I2C interfacing), but with a 50,000 frequency
+    - I learned that the Raspberry Pi 3 uses a 100,000 frequency by default.
+But if you don't specify it in MicroPython, it defaults to 400,000.
+This may be an issue.
+I found some verbiage on this in the datasheet too.
+Haven't dug too much into it yet.